-European Union: The CS3D's obligation on climate change: a game changer for multinational companies
+European Union: The CSDDD's obligation on climate change: a game changer for multinational companies

 In brief

-In a major shakeup to businesses' obligations relating to human rights, environmental standards, and climate change, the Corporate Sustainability Due Diligence Directive (CS3D) is set to become law.
+In a major shakeup to businesses' obligations relating to human rights, environmental standards, and climate change, the Corporate Sustainability Due Diligence Directive ("CSDDD") is set to become law.

-In this article, we focus on the climate-related obligations enshrined in the CS3D: the obligation imposed on companies to adopt and put into effect climate transition plans.
+In this article, we focus on the climate-related obligations enshrined in the CSDDD, namely the obligation imposed on companies to adopt and put into effect a climate transition plan.

 Introduction

-Representatives of the Governments of the Member States to the European Union (COREPER) in March 2024 and has just been approved by the European Parliament.
+The CSDDD was provisionally agreed at a political level in December 2023, confirmed by COREPER in a revised form in March 2024 and subsequently approved by the European Parliament.
 An overview of this text is available here.
-The final text of the CS3D is now pending formal adoption by the Council of Ministers before being finally and formally enacted.
+The final text of the CSDDD is now pending formal adoption by the Council of Ministers before being formally enacted.

-In this article, we provide an overview of the specific requirements and implications of the obligation of companies to adopt a climate transition plan under the CS3D, as well as a few recommendations for what companies should do to prepare.
+In this article, we provide an overview of the specific requirements and implications of the obligation to adopt a climate transition plan under the CSDDD, as well as some recommendations for what companies should do to prepare.

 Who must adopt a Climate Transition Plan?

-Generally, all companies in scope of the CS3D will have to adopt a climate transition plan, i.e., mainly EU-companies employing more than 1000 employees and having a net worldwide turnover of more than EUR 450 million as well as non-EU companies with a net turnover of more than EUR 450 million in the Union.
-For a more detailed explanation of the scope of application of the CS3D, please see our previous article here.
+Generally, all companies falling within the scope of the CSDDD will have to adopt a climate transition plan, i.e., mainly EU companies with more than 1000 employees and a net worldwide turnover of more than EUR 450 million and non-EU companies with a net turnover of more than EUR 450 million in the Union.
+For a more detailed explanation of the scope of application of the CSDDD, please see our previous article here.

-However, some companies may be exempted from the obligation to adopt a climate transition plan, pursuant to two possible exemptions.
+However, some companies may be exempted from the obligation to adopt a climate transition plan.
+There are two possible exemptions:

-• The first possible exemption applies to subsidiaries: Parent companies may adopt climate transition plans on behalf of their subsidiaries in scope of the CS3D.
-However, even in a such case, the subsidiaries still need to comply with the substantive obligations relating to climate change in accordance with the parent company’s climate transition plan and specific targets laid down therein.
+• The first possible exemption applies to subsidiaries.
+Parent companies may adopt climate transition plans on behalf of their subsidiaries falling within the scope of the CSDDD.
+However, even in such a case, the subsidiaries still need to comply with the substantive obligations relating to climate change in accordance with the parent company’s climate transition plan and specific targets laid down therein.

-• A second possible exemption applies to holding companies: Where the ultimate parent company has as its main activity the holding of shares in operational subsidiaries and does not engage in taking management, operational or financial decisions affecting the group or the subsidiaries, it may be exempted from the obligations under the CS3D generally, including the adoption and implementation of the climate transition plan, provided that one of the ultimate parent company’s subsidiaries established in the EU is designated to fulfil the obligations, including the adoption of a climate transition plan.
+• A second possible exemption applies to holding companies.
+Where the ultimate parent company has as its main activity the holding of shares in operational subsidiaries and does not engage in taking management, operational or financial decisions affecting the group or the subsidiaries, it may be exempted from the obligations under the CSDDD generally, including the adoption and implementation of the climate transition plan (provided that one of the ultimate parent company’s subsidiaries established in the EU is designated to fulfil the obligations, including the adoption of a climate transition plan).

 The obligations to “adopt” and “put into effect” a ‘Climate Transition Plan’

-Article 15 of the CS3D is the key provision in relation to climate change.
-It requires that Member States ensure that covered companies “adopt and put into effect a transition plan for climate change mitigation (…)”, thereby imposing in effect two separate obligations on companies.
+Article 15 of the CSDDD is the key provision in relation to climate change.
+It requires that Member States ensure that covered companies “adopt and put into effect a transition plan for climate change mitigation (…)”, thereby imposing, in effect, two separate obligations on companies.

 First, companies will have to adopt a “transition plan for climate change mitigation” (“Climate Transition Plan”).
 The design of the Climate Transition Plan is subject to a number of ambitious requirements.